csuarez3/CAPP-30370-Final/README.md

 * 700px (tablet)
 * 950px (desktop)
 * Subtle changes in colors of borders and image backgrounds/positions at breakpoints in each page
+* Media screen type (desktop, tablet, mobile) will be indicated in the top-left corner

 ###Page with Three or More Columns
 * Main page on desktop view